vergissberlin/bashlight/README.md

 ``~/.bashrc`` on *linux* **or** ``~/src/profile`` on *macOS*

-**3.** Include bashlight/bashlight with the following line at the end of the bash file
+**3.** Include bashlight/bashlight with the following line at the end of the file

 ```
 if [ -f ~/.bin/bashlight/bashlight ]; then